How to save money from salary

 1. Break down your payslip

-Before you can start to think about saving, you need to first establish if it’s even possible.
-The best way to do this is to take a look at your payslip and see what you have left after all of your monthly expenses.
+Before you can start to think about how much of your salary you save, you need to first establish if it’s even possible.
+The best way to do this is to take a look at your payslip and see what you have left after all your monthly expenses.

 If you’re self-employed or don’t know exactly how much you’ll earn each month, this can be more difficult.
-To work out what you can save if you’re in that situation, you could use your previous year’s earnings as an average.
-Alternatively, you could choose to tailor your savings on a rolling monthly basis, depending on what you have earned.
+If you’re in this situation, consider using your previous year’s earnings as an average to estimate what you can save.
+Alternatively, you could choose to adapt your savings strategy on a rolling monthly basis, depending on what you have earned.

 2. Track your expenses

-A great way to weigh up what you could save is to track all of your expenses for one month.
-Make a list of your bills and subscription services, keep all of your receipts and then divide them into two columns – needs and wants.
+A great way to weigh up what you could save is to track all your expenses for one month.
+Make a list of your bills and subscription services, and keep all your receipts.
+Then, divide them into two columns: needs and wants.

-After tracking your expenses, you should be left with the bones of a budget plan that will essentially act as your savings bible in terms of showing you what you can and can’t afford to save and spend.
+After tracking your expenses, you should be left with the bones of a budget plan.
+This plan essentially acts as your savings bible, showing you what you can afford to save and spend each month.
+It’s important to update your budget if your income changes.
+Regularly revisiting and adjusting your budget ensures that it remains aligned with your savings goals and helps ensure financial stability.

 4. Spot where you can save

-You don’t have to completely eliminate the fun things from your life in order to save money – you can do this simply by becoming more savings savvy.
-Look for weeknight discounts and deals offered by your favourite restaurant, use 2 for 1 codes when you go to the cinema and look out for loyalty scheme rewards at your local supermarket.
+Saving money doesn’t mean cutting out all the fun things from your life; it’s about adopting a more savings-savvy mindset.
+Look for weeknight discounts and deals offered by your favourite restaurant, use 2 for 1 codes when you go to the cinema, and look out for loyalty scheme rewards at your local supermarket.

-However, if you’re still struggling to identify where you can save some money, you might have to dig deep into your budget to find a gap, or go without some of your usual luxuries for a while.
+If you’re still struggling to identify where you can save some money, you might have to dig deep into your budget to find a gap, or go without some of your usual luxuries for a while.
+Read our guide to living frugally for more tips to help you prioritise your spending, so you can afford the things that matter most to you.

 Before you start to save, you might want to weigh up saving vs. paying off any existing debts you have.
-While it can feel much nicer to have a reassuring nest egg, you might prefer to use your surplus money to pay off your debts and start from a clean slate.
-Check to see if you’re paying more in interest on your debt than you’ll earn on your savings – that’s often a sign that you may want to consider paying off your debt first.
+While it can feel much nicer to have a reassuring nest egg, directing your surplus funds to paying off your debts and starting from a clean slate may be a more strategic choice.
+Remember to factor in your credit card payments into your budget to avoid having to dip further into your salary.
+Check to see if the interest on debt such as loans or your mortgage outweighs what you’ll earn from your savings.
+If it does, that’s often a sign that you may want to consider paying off your debt first.

 6. Avoid impulse spending

 We’re all guilty of over-indulging from time to time, but to save effectively, you’ll need to exercise some discipline.
-A great tip for avoiding impulse buying is to sleep on it.
+One way to prevent impulse buying is to sleep on it.
 If you find yourself tempted by the latest gadget or convinced that you need to book a holiday, leave it for a week or so before making your final decision.
-It often turns out that you don’t need it quite so badly after a few days.
+More often than not, you’ll realise that you don’t need it as much as you initially thought.

 7. Prioritise yourself

 You might be familiar with the phrase ‘pay yourself first,’ and that is true where saving is concerned.
-If you decide to adopt the 50/30/20 rule, for example, you can make saving automatic by setting up a standing order.
+If you decide to adopt the 50 30 20 rule, for example, you can make saving automatic by setting up a standing order.
+This means that on payday, a designated portion of your salary is automatically transferred to your savings account.
+By making saving a priority rather than an afterthought, you’re taking a consistent and intentional approach to building your financial well-being.

 8. Reduce your energy consumption

 You can do great things for both your budget and the environment by looking for ways to reduce your energy consumption.
-Turning off all appliances at the socket when they’re not in use, reaching for a jumper instead of turning on the heating and taking shorter showers are all incredibly easy things to do that will help save you money.
+Turning off all appliances at the socket when they’re not in use, reaching for a jumper instead of turning on the heating, and taking shorter showers are all incredibly easy things to do that will help save you money.
+For further easy money-saving tips, see our guide to how to save money

 9. Amplify your income

-If you happen to have spare time and a desirable skill, you can put them to use to amplify your income.
-Whether it’s dog walking, DIY services or baking, selling your services in your spare time could even lead to you uncovering a new career.
+If you happen to have spare time and a desirable skill, why not put them to use and amplify your income?
+Whether it’s offering dog walking, DIY services, or baking, selling your skills in your spare time could even open doors to a new career.
 Alternatively, you could take on temporary weekend work or part-time roles to boost your income and help you save that little bit extra from your salary each month.

 Where should I save money from my salary?

 Online savings accounts can often provide a larger variation in terms of choice as opposed to brick-and-mortar banks, with more competitive rates of interest and an increased focus on ethical banking.
-Important factors to consider when choosing the right savings account for you are:
+When choosing the right savings account for you, you might consider the following factors:

 Fixed rate bonds can be a good option if you have a lump sum of money you can lock away for a set period of time to earn a competitive rate of interest.